 With my morning coffee, I have a Nespresso coffeemaker, which makes espressos using pods.
 It’s only slightly more expensive than a drip coffeemaker but it makes delicious espressos in thirty seconds and helps me avoid the temptation of visiting a coffeeshop.

 - from Jim Wang at Wallet Hacks

-Save Money By Reaping The Benefits Of Credit Cards
+Save Money Each Month By Reaping The Benefits Of Credit Cards

 One frugality tip I’ve seen often is to avoid credit cards that have annual fees.
 Depending on your spending habits, I find the opposite to be true.
 My main credit card gives me 2% cashback, which ultimately makes everything an extra 2% off, which outweighs the fee I pay each year.
 That card also gives me 4 free airport lounge visits each year.